vmurigneu/LPS_typing_Illumina/README.md

 ### 6. Kraken2/Bracken taxonomy classification

 Illumina reads are used as input to the taxonomy classifier [Kraken2](https://github.com/DerrickWood/kraken2) v2.1.3 followed by [Bracken](https://github.com/jenniferlu717/Bracken) v3.0 to estimate abundance of species within a sample.
-The default Kraken2 database is the PlusPF which contains Standard plus RefSeq protozoa & fungi (see [details](https://benlangmead.github.io/aws-indexes/k2)).
+The default Kraken2 database is the PlusPF which contains the Standard database (RefSeq archaea, bacteria, viral, plasmid, human, UniVec_Core) plus RefSeq protozoa and fungi, see [details](https://benlangmead.github.io/aws-indexes/k2).
 The database was downloaded from https://genome-idx.s3.amazonaws.com/kraken/k2_pluspf_20240605.tar.gz.

 ### 7. LPS typing using Kaptive